• Get the best quotes, fast!

 Cons of conventional boilers

-• Conventional boilers need significant space for the boiler unit, hot water cylinder, and cold water storage tank.
+• Conventional boilers need significant space for the boiler unit, hot water cylinder, and cold water storage tank, which takes up, not including clearance space around each unit.
 This can be problematic for homes with limited space.

-• These boiler systems can be complicated and costly to install due to the multiple components and extensive pipework required.
+• These boiler systems can be complicated and costly to install, up to £2,000, due to the multiple components and extensive pipework required.

 • The more complex system with multiple components may require more frequent maintenance compared to simpler boiler types.